-- Objectives: The objective of the course is to provide an introduction to Game Theory.
+- •Objectives: The objective of the course is to provide an introduction to Game Theory.
 Game Theory is a method to analyze how to make choices when others are also making choices at the same time.
-It is not about winning in table games or playing cards.
-Instead, Game Theory is about how to strategically fix prices, or how prepare a negotiation, or understanding the difficulties of group cooperation, or where to locate a company, or what is the role of incentives in big corporations, among many other topics.
-Game theory allows you to calculate the possible advantage of moving first, or the credibility of threats, the strategic importance of having a last encounter, and the mechanisms to maintain cooperation alive.
-Rather than learning new things, students will learn to think strategically, a skill that can only be mastered with lots of practice. - Applications: Most of the applications that we will cover will be in the area of economics and management.
-However, the theory has been successfully applied to sociology, biology, political science and many other fields. - Requirements: The course takes a deeper look at some of the topics already introduced in Introduction to Economics.
+Learning Game Theory provide insights about how to strategically fix prices, or how prepare a negotiation, or understanding the difficulties of group cooperation, or where to locate a company, or what is the role of incentives in big corporations, among many other topics.
+Game theory allows you to calculate the possible advantage of moving first, or the credibility of threats, and the mechanisms to maintain cooperation alive.
+Rather than learning new things, students will learn to think strategically, a skill that can only be mastered with lots of practice. - •Applications: Most of the applications that we will cover will be in the area of economics and management.
+However, the theory has been successfully applied to sociology, biology, political science and many other fields. - •Requirements: The course takes a deeper look at some of the topics already introduced in Introduction to Economics.
 Game theory allows the students to make objective and rigorous theoretical analysis of specific economic situations.
 The previous knowledge required to follow this class are divided into two parts: - Knowledge of basic mathematics: Algebra, Functional Analysis, Probability, Optimization.
 Most of this knowledge is basic, and students have acquired it before University.
-Other parts they have learned during the first term at the University in the courses of Mathematics and Data Analysis. - o Knowledge of economics: Though not obligatory the basic knowledge acquired during the course Introduction to Economics and Microeconomics I offers an interesting basis for the Game Theory course.
+Other parts they have learned during the first term at the University in the courses of Mathematics and Data Analysis. - Knowledge of economics: Though not obligatory the basic knowledge acquired during the course Introduction to Economics and Microeconomics I offers an interesting basis for the Game Theory course.
 In Introduction to Economics and Microeconomics students are introduced to the process of formalizing economic phenomena, a process that in the Game Theory course is extended to situations of strategic interaction.